 If you go, expect a lot of traffic, especially on the weekends and plan your travel accordingly.

-The 2013 Florida Strawberry Festival will be held February 28 to March 10.
-Advance admission and concert tickets will go on sale on December 3, 2012.
+The 2014 Florida Strawberry Festival will be held February 27 to March 9.
+Advance admission and concert tickets will go on sale on December 5, 2013.
 General advance admission ticket prices are $8 for adults, $4 for children ages 6-12 and children 5 and under are admitted free with a paid adult.
 Concert tickets are $15 to $55, depending on the artist and date.
 Once tickets go on sale, they can be purchased at the ticket office, 2209 W. Oak Avenue, Plant City or online.
 Advance admission tickets will go on sale at Sweetbay Supermarkets beginning in mid-February and continuing throughout the festival.
 Regular gate admission prices apply at the gate once the festival is open — prices are $10 for adults and $5 for children.

-Special festival days are:
+Special festival days will be announced.

 The festival grounds are located about 15 miles east of Tampa.

 From Orlando, take I-4 West towards Tampa.
 Exit at Thonotosassa Road (Exit 19 - SR 566 - Old Exit 11).
 Turn left on Thonotosassa Road and travel through red light onto Lemon Street.
 At 4-way stop turn right on Oak Street.
 The ticket office is approximately two blocks on the left.